AsquaredWsquared/eleos-dev-env/README.md

 Now you should be able to access your shiny new dev Odoo system at http://localhost:8069 and log in using the default

 > user: admin, password: admin

+However what we really want is to be able to write our own STA modules!
+Click on the Red square to stop Odoo running.